apache/spark/docs/running-on-yarn.md

 # Running in a secure YARN cluster

-As covered in [security](security.html), Kerberos is used in a secure YARN cluster to authenticate principals with services —and so access these services and their data.
-These services issue 'hadoop tokens' to grant access to the service and data, tokens which are then supplied over Hadoop IPC and REST/Web APIs as proof of access rights.
+As covered in [security](security.html), Kerberos is used in a secure YARN cluster to authenticate principals associated with services and clients.
+This allows clients to make requests of these authenticated services; the services to grant rights to the authenticated principals.

+Hadoop services issue *hadoop tokens* to grant access to the services and data, tokens which the client must supply over Hadoop IPC and REST/Web APIs as proof of access rights.
-For YARN applications to interact with HDFS, HBase and Hive, the application must request tokens using the kerberos credentials of the user launching the cluster (the principal).
+For Spark applications launched in a YARN cluster to interact with HDFS, HBase and Hive, the application must acquire the relevant tokens using the Kerberos credentials of the user launching the application —that is, the principal whose identity will become that of the launched Spark application.

-This is normally done at launch time: Spark will automatically obtain a token for the cluster's HDFS filesystem, and optionally HBase and Hive.
+This is normally done at launch time: in a secure cluster Spark will automatically obtain a token for the cluster's HDFS filesystem, and, if required, HBase and Hive.

 If an application needs to interact with other secure HDFS clusters, then the tokens needed to access these clusters must be explicitly requested at